tradingfinder forex trade management expert

 BISI Structure Analysis

-The BISI pattern consists of three candlesticks:
+The BISI pattern consists of three candles:

 • The first candle has a large bullish body, indicating the start of strong buying pressure;